riskframe/ai-rmm/framework/manage-2.4.md

 ### Manage 2.4.5.
 Implement Prompt and Effective Disengagement Procedures.

+Implementing prompt and effective disengagement procedures is essential for addressing instances where AI systems demonstrate performance or outcomes inconsistent with their intended use.
+These procedures should be designed to facilitate swift action, ensuring that disengagement or deactivation occurs in a timely manner to mitigate potential harm.
+By streamlining the process and clarifying responsibilities, organizations can respond efficiently to emerging issues, safeguarding against adverse impacts on stakeholders and upholding trust in AI technologies.

+Instituting procedures for promptly disengaging or deactivating AI systems is crucial for responding effectively to unforeseen issues.
+These protocols should encompass notifying relevant stakeholders, documenting reasons for disengagement, and coordinating with other impacted systems.
+By continuously testing and refining these procedures, organizations can enhance their responsiveness and readiness to address emergent challenges, bolstering the trust and reliability of AI deployments.

 #### Sub Practices

 1. Develop and implement procedures for promptly disengaging or deactivating AI systems when the need arises.